 - Summer Institute - REQUIRED

-- Pre-freshman accepted HEOP participants are required to enroll and attend a four-week summer bridge program as mandated by the State Education Department (July 1 - August 1, 2015).
+- Pre-freshmen accepted HEOP participants are required to enroll and attend a 4-5-week summer bridge program as mandated by the State Education Department (June 27 - July 30, 2016).

-The REQUIRED four-week pre-freshman institute provides a valuable and exciting preview of intensive and rigorous coursework at Ithaca College.
+The REQUIRED pre-freshman institute provides a valuable and exciting preview of intensive and rigorous coursework at Ithaca College.
 Incoming first-year students collaborate with each another as they adjust to the demands, creativity, and expectations of higher education at Ithaca College.

 The Summer Institute offers 3 courses which focus on mathematical and writing skills, a seminar course on "Exploring Psychology in Everyday Life" and 2 courses which focus on academic success strategies and social development.
 Besides an interdisciplinary academic experience, the Summer Institute provides career, cultural, social, and leadership development, along with recreational activities on the campus, in the Ithaca community, and regionally within New York State.

 As participants emerge from successfully completing both Orientation and the Summer Institute, they will have achieved student empowerment, self-efficacy, and confidence to grow as Ithaca College scholars.
 We strongly encourage all applicants to visit the campus for a tour.